 In accordance with clause 91 Surveying and Spatial Information Regulation 2017, the Surveyor General may exempt a plan from complying with a requirement of that regulation.
 The exemption may be granted in part or in full with or without conditions.
 An application for an exemption should be made at Spatial Services.

-The survey must show the exemption number on the plan and administration sheet following the Surveyor’s Reference and a copy of the letter of exemption must be lodged with the plan.
+The survey must show the exemption number on the plan and Administration Sheet following the Surveyor’s Reference and a copy of the letter of exemption must be lodged with the plan.

 Where conditions are imposed, the surveyor must also provide a report evidencing that the specific conditions have been complied with.